isw-kudos/kudos-docs/docs/boards/connections/auth-on-prem.md

 ## Register OAuth
-In order for Kudos Boards to authenticate with your Connections environment, you must define a new OAuth widget.
+In order for Huddo Boards to authenticate with your Connections environment, you must define a new OAuth widget.

 ---